Poland is modernizing and growing rapidly

 Regarding the challenges that the Polish industry has had to face, they have not been very different from those that other industries in the world have had to face, mainly as a result of the pandemic and the war in Ukraine, with the high increase in the cost of many production materials, especially fertilizers, phytosanitary products and packaging.
 In the case of the war in Ukraine, the repercussions are more direct for Poland and affect the availability of labor for Polish producers.

-According to Pluta, the main challenges facing Polish growers are rising costs, the need to increase the quality of the fruit and the consolidation of production.
-“If Poland wants to remain competitive in the world blueberry market, it is necessary to improve the quality parameters of the fruit, such as firmness, crunchy and shelf life.
-This can be achieved mainly through the introduction of new cultivars, but also modern production technologies”, he assures.
+According to Pluta, the main challenges facing Polish producers are increasing costs, the need to increase fruit quality and the consolidation of production.
+“If Poland wants to remain competitive in the global blueberry market, it is necessary to improve the quality parameters of the fruit, such as firmness, crunchy and shelf life.
+This can be achieved mainly through the introduction of new cultivars, but also modern production technologies," he assures.

 Source